 Surfacing of certain routes will be needed during the length of this plan.
-Two sections have been identified as paths that will require attention due to ground damage exacerbated by the increased wetness of recent years, combined with motorbike erosion damage and a surge in footfall from the Covid-19 pandemic.
+Two sections have been identified as paths that will require attention due to ground damage exacerbated by the increased wetness of recent years, combined with motorbike erosion damage, a surge in footfall from the Covid-19 pandemic and the need for tractor access once a year to cut the hay.
 This damage not only makes an unpleasant, muddy walk for our visitors, it is also widening the paths, losing an important habitat along the edges of these routes.

 One of the paths is a Public Right of Way which connects Restoration Meadow (Comp 5) with Hay Meadow (Comp 4) at the grid reference SK 39546 86113.
-Although PROW maintenance is the responsibility of the local authority of the area, SRWT will work together with SCC to seek the funds required for this improvement.
+Although PROW maintenance is the statutory duty of the relevant Highway Authority, SRWT will work together with SCC to seek the funds required for this improvement.
 It is important to include in any plans the requirement for tractor access for the annual management of the meadows.